Hyperbolic volume and Heegaard distance: Coloring and constructing the pair of pants

 \end{proof}

-By Remark~\ref{rmk:3valent}, $B \cap Y$ is a 1-manifold properly embedded in $B\cup Y$.
+By Remark~\ref{rmk:3valent}, $B \cap Y$ is a compact 1-manifold properly embedded in $B\cup Y$.
 Let $\Gamma \subset B \cup Y$ be the union of the arc components of $B \cap Y$.
-Endpoints of $\Gamma$ are the points on $\s$ where red, blue, and yellow faces meet.
+Endpoints of $\Gamma$ are the vertices of $\s$ where red, blue, and yellow faces meet.
+By Remark~\ref{rmk:RedDisk} around any vertex of $\Sigma$ that is on the boundary of a red vertex disk all the colors are red; therefore the vertex disk at an endpoints of $\Gamma$ is yellow or blue.

 Let $\mathcal{V}$ be the set of vertices of red truncated normal faces.
-We subdivide $\mathcal{V}$ into 3 disjoint sets as follows: $\mathcal{V}_0$ are vertices that are adjacent to at least two red faces; $\mathcal{V}_+$ are vertices that are adjacent to one red, one yellow, and one blue faces; $\mathcal{V}_-$ are vertices that are adjacent to one red and two yellow faces, or one red and two blue faces.
-Remark~\ref{rmk:RedDisk} shows that every vertex where red, blue, and yellow faces meet belongs to $\mathcal{V}_+$, \ie, the red face is not a vertex disk.
-Thus $\mathcal{V}_+$ is exactly the set of endpoints of $\Gamma$.
+We subdivide $\mathcal{V}$ into 3 disjoint sets as follows: $\mathcal{V}_0$ are vertices that are on the boundary of at least two red faces; $\mathcal{V}_+$ are vertices that are on the boundary of three faces so that one is red, one is yellow, and one is blue; $\mathcal{V}_-$ are vertices that are on the boundary of three faces so that one is red and two are yellow, or one is red and two are blue.
+By construction, $\mathcal{V}_+$ is exactly the set of endpoints of $\Gamma$.